 - Mobilize many Err on the side of caution if the scope of the incident is not defined.
-If in doubt, the PIO should mobilize the full communications team first and then scale back as needed - Communicate the facts as you know them-Acknowledge an incident when it happens, even if information is limited.
+If in doubt, the PIO should mobilize a full communications team first and then scale back as needed - Communicate the facts as you know them Acknowledge an incident when it happens, even if information is limited.
 Staying quiet or downplaying the severity of an incident until facts are confirmed can result in significant damage to corporate reputation resulting from loss of control over the story, misinformation and public outrage at the organization - Be transparent A transparent approach is expected by regulators and other stakeholders.
-It respects the public's right to be informed while allowing TNPI to maintain some control over the story - Establish the Incident Command approvals process immediately Media and stakeholders expect to hear news as it is known.
-If TNPI does not provide it, others will.
-It is important to establish a timeline and protocol for approvals that guides all responses and can be quickly confirmed or adapted as appropriate to specific circumstances at the outset.
-A recommended approach is included in this plan - Update regularly Update information as it is available and approved for release
+Transparency respects the public's right to be informed while allowing TNPI to maintain some control over the story - Establish the Incident Command approvals process immediately Media and stakeholders expect to hear news as it is known.
+If TNPI does not provide information, others will.
+At the outset the PIO must establish a timeline and protocol for approvals that guides all responses, and which can be quickly confirmed or adapted as appropriate to specific circumstances.
+A recommended approach is included in this plan. - Update regularly Update information as it is available and approved for release.